Loading...

 Dear [Your Elected Official],

-Kentuckians urge you to oppose HB 173, which would strip local governments of the ability to maintain rental property registries and enforce housing safety standards.
-This bill jeopardizes the health and safety of families, especially children, by removing essential tools that help ensure safe housing.
-Rental registries are a low-cost, low-barrier solution that enables local governments to identify and address hazards, like lead poisoning, that put families and children at risk.
+Kentuckians strongly urge you to oppose HB 173, a bill that would take away local governments’ ability to maintain rental property registries and enforce essential housing safety standards.
+This bill undermines the health and safety of families, particularly children, by removing the tools and resources from local government that are necessary to ensure safe living conditions.
+Rental registries provide a cost-effective, low-barrier solution that helps local governments identify and address dangers, like lead poisoning, that jeopardize the health and safety of families and children.

-Kentuckians need you to protect the right of local governments to ensure safe housing by opposing HB 173.
-Our children’s future depends on it.
+Please protect the right of local communities to safeguard their residents by opposing HB 173.
+Our children’s health and the safety of Kentucky families depend on it.

 Thank you for your time and attention to this critical issue.